 The first step to getting into law school is choosing the right major.
 The next step is taking the Law School Admission Test (LSAT), the standardized test administered by the Law School Admission Council (LSAC).

 LSAC publishes a list of all the enrollment majors on a yearly basis.
 What’s important to note about these lists is that they ONLY indicate popularity and the number of candidates that apply.
-It does not imply that one major is better than the other for preparing students from the LSAT or law school.
+It does not imply that one major is better than the other for preparing students for the LSAT or law school.